slimgroup/JUDI.jl/docs/src/installation.md

 ## Custom installation

-In some case you may want to have your own installation of Devtio you want JUDI to use in which case you should foloow these steps.
+In some case you may want to have your own installation of Devito you want JUDI to use in which case you should foloow these steps.

 You can find installation instruction in our Wiki at [Installation](https://github.com/slimgroup/JUDI.jl/wiki/Installation).